Storytelling: A powerful wellness tool

 Want to better understand my interest in this topic in the context of the initiative I am currently nurturing?

 Oh, the adventures he got into!
 I can't remember any of them, of course.
-But what I do remember is the secure feeling of the soft, warm bed as I drifted away from the day preceding me, and the very important connection that I felt with my mother - my storyteller - throughout this time.
+But what I do remember is the secure feeling of the soft, warm bed as I drifted away from the day preceding me, and the very important connection that I felt with my mother - my storyteller - in these moments.

 My mother is still an amazing narrator.
 She possesses an artful skill in drawing on her South Australian heritage and memories to weave local familiarity into her stories.
-Anyone can write about exciting places like Paris and New York, but it takes a particular element of nostalgic creativity to engage listeners with the likes of Uraidla and Balhannah, especially a small child who could benefit from better understanding their lineage.
+Anyone can write about exciting places like Paris and New York, but it takes creativity to engage listeners with the likes of Uraidla and Balhannah, especially the likes of a small child who could benefit from better understanding their lineage.
 Gregory's adventures were no exception, and it wasn't until I began thinking more deeply about storytelling's association with wellbeing that I considered how I benefited personally, socially and cognitively from these early nighttime experiences.
 It has also piqued my curiosity in relation to how we, as adults, may be able to tap into this vehicle.

 ‘When she talked about the past, or told her stories, the room filled with light; the walls dissolved to reveal incredible landscapes, palaces crowded with unimaginable objects, faraway countries that she invented or borrowed from the Professor’s library.’